Starting a new job

 Once you begin the new role, there are opportunities to set yourself up for success.

-• Know what supports you to do your best work and share this information with your manager or supervisor.
-The conversation could begin, “There are some things that help me to do my best work.
-I want to share this with you to see what is possible in this role.”
+• Know what supports you need to do your best work and share this information with your manager or supervisor.
+The conversation could begin like this: “I’d like to share with you things that help me to do my best work to see what’s possible in this role.”
 You might share:

-• Your ideal work hours, only if you know that flexibility is possible
+• Your ideal work hours, only if you know flexibility is possible

 • Strategies you use to deal with work stress and tight deadlines